• Skip to primary navigation

 Refrigerator Storage

-After the rice has cooled to room temperature, transfer it to an airtight container and store it in the refrigerator for up to 4 days.
+After the rice has cooled to room temperature, transfer it to an airtight container and refrigerate for up to 4 days.
 Make sure not to leave it out for more than 2 hours to prevent bacterial growth.
 This dish holds up well, and the flavors actually deepen as it sits, making it great for next-day meals.

 Freezer Storage